noahehall/theBookOfNoah/algorithms.md

   - `vertex-labeled graph`
     - each vertex has a name associated with it
     - e.g. a road map with all the towns labeled
+  -

+##### graphs in numeric format
+  - `matrix`
+    - a 2-dimensional array
+      - 0 - no connections exist
+      - 1 - a connection exist
+      - total number of cells is the square  of the number of nodes
 # Algorithms - background
   - algorithms are all about finding solutions
     - i.e. present methods for solving formulas